 Both ground mount solar and solar carports eliminate the need for a surface on which the panels could be mounted.
 The primary difference between a solar carport and a typical ground mount installation is that carports are taller in order to make space for a car to park.
 Otherwise, the two are quite similar and each offer the benefit of allowing installers to orient the panels at the most optimal angle for sunlight exposure.

 The great advantage of solar carports and solar patio covers is that they don’t require additional land the way ground mount does.
-As a result, solar panel carports offer a more efficient use of space than ground mounted panels.
+As a result, solar panel carports offer a more efficient use of space than ground-mounted panels.
 Certain states, like Massachusetts, even have incentives for solar canopy structures over ground mount.
-If you are concerned about efficient use of space, you should consider a solar carport over a ground mounted system.
-Overall, solar panel carports have less restraints or conflicts than ground mounted solar, and and can be considered preferable under many circumstances.
+If you are concerned about efficient use of space, you should consider a solar carport over a ground-mounted system.
+Overall, solar panel carports have less restraints or conflicts than ground-mounted solar, and can be considered preferable under many circumstances.

 To date, solar carports are much more popular in the U.S. commercial sector than in residential markets.
 Many businesses have embraced the idea of installing massive solar canopies for parking lots.
 For example, Whole Foods installed over 325 kilowatts of solar to cover one of their biggest locations in Brooklyn, New York in 2014.

 When it comes to commercial and residential solar canopies, there are a number of different layouts and sizes available.
 Dependent on the number of rows of parking required, a photovoltaic carport are typically one, two or three rows wide.
 Solar parking lots, by comparison, can be large enough to span dozens of rows of parking.
 Installing a solar canopy can power your home, or it can turn a wide-open stretch of pavement into a major electricity generator.